 Diversity and Inclusion (D&I) programs help every employee feel like they are an equal part of the company no matter who they are.
 Not only do D&I efforts improve work culture, but they also have a positive impact on the bottom line.
 They boost innovation and help teams gain new perspectives.
 The Wall Street Journal’s research showed that the 20 most diverse companies had better operating results on average.
 Their shares generally outperform those of less diverse firms.

 D&I programs are becoming prevalent in the workforce, with 63% of millennials saying they would consider quitting if their employer didn’t prioritize diversity and inclusion.
 All of your D&I initiatives start with a why.
 If employees don’t understand why inclusion matters and how it impacts the business and workplace, they won’t bother giving their full attention to training programs or policy changes.
 Having an IC team that can make a case for your D&I by highlighting both business and work culture benefits will help you get employees on board.
 Let’s say your company has introduced a new organization-wide training program about inclusivity.
 Every team needs to attend this training program over the next three weeks.
 In this scenario, your IC team will create newsletters to inform different groups.
 These newsletters would come along with follow-up emails containing answers to queries, clear instructions, and reminders.
 They can coordinate schedules so teams don’t miss out on important deadlines.
 Another great example is if you run a courier service company such as Reliable Couriers.
 When you offer same-day delivery services or sensitive document delivery, clear communication is fundamental so that customer satisfaction is constantly high and your organization flows like clockwork.
+You can focus on your cloud contact center to keep that communication flow smooth.

 Keeps Your Employees Motivated and Engaged